chrisnoonan98675/site/xl-release/how-to/create-a-create-release-task.markdown

 The new release's title will be "Release front office services 2.1", and the value of the template variable `version` will be bound to the release variable `frontOfficeVersion`.

-When the "Release front office services 2.1" release is created, XL Release will put value of the created releaes ID into variable `frontOfficeVersion`.
+When the "Release front office services 2.1" release is created, XL Release will put value of the created release ID into variable `frontOfficeVersion`.
 You can configure a [gate task](/xl-release/how-to/create-a-gate-task.html) to wait until this release is finished or use it like any other text variable.